Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_tasks/_taskDocs/Task 2.md

 # Task Details

-As part of your assessment for "Software Installation & Configuration," you are required to submit a comprehensive report detailing your understanding of server technologies, specifically in the context of [[Task 1]].
+As part of your assessment for "Software Installation & Configuration," you are required to submit a comprehensive report detailing your understanding of server technologies, specifically in the context of [[_Certificate III E Course/WebDev/_tasks/_taskDocs/Task 1]].

 # Deliverables